Home » Blog » How to Tell Your Children You’re Getting a Divorce

 Your children’s age should be a significant consideration when breaking the news.
 Babies and toddlers who are overly dependent on their parents and have no way of understanding complex issues should not be told about divorce in the same exact manner as preschoolers or teenagers.
 A preschooler may be dependent on their parents but has more developed feelings and a better understanding of the world.
 You may not need to address divorce immediately to a toddler who may momentarily forget a parent’s presence.

-However, a preschooler may need some explanations on how their life will be affected.
-Since preschoolers tend to think more about themselves and are still understanding their world, they can be given scanty information on how divorce may affect their world.
+However, preschoolers may need some explanations on how their lives will be affected.
+Since preschoolers tend to think more about themselves and are still understanding their world, they can be given scant information on how divorce may affect their world.
 Teenagers need more detail on how divorce will affect their schooling, friends, hobbies, etc.

 Call or text (256) 859-7277 or complete a Free Case Evaluation form